Your Child’s First Visit

 Sugar free gum can stimulate saliva flow and wash acids away

-After drinking acidic drinks rinse with water to help remove any acids remaining in the mouth
+After drinking acidic drinks rinse with water to help remove any acid remaining in the mouth

 To help keep track of brushing day and night, download our Tooth Brushing Chart